Chapter 3.08

 C. The overall cost to the City of the proposal, including, but not limited to, pricing of the equipment or supplies, delivery schedule, terms of payment, warranties, maintenance requirements and required site preparation;

-D. The experience and qualifications of the vendor submitting a proposal to successfully meet the requirements for the equipment or supplies;
+D. The experience and qualifications of vendor submitting a proposal to successfully meet the requirements for the equipment or supplies;

 E. Previous performance of the vendor submitting a proposal in providing similar equipment or supplies;